ih-lab/FEMI/README.md

 └───...
 ```

 Then run the following command to pretrain the model.
 The following command requires GPUs.
 If you do not have GPUs, you can remove the `--device gpu` flag and the `--GPUs` flag.
-Instead, use the `--device cpu` flag, which is not recommended for large-scale datasets. `--gemi_model_path` should point to the path of the pretrained model weights.
+Instead, use the `--device cpu` flag, which is not recommended for large-scale datasets. `--femi_model_path` should point to the path of the pretrained model weights.
 All models will be save to the `--output_dir` directory.

 ```bash
 python main_pretrain.py \